AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-10-are-potentially-lesser-returns-from-bonds-still-worth-it-in-todays-market.md

 ---
 layout: post
 title: "Are Potentially Lesser Returns from Bonds still Worth it in Today's Market?"
-date: 2022-02-10 19:41:52 -0500
+date: 2022-02-10 19:41:52
 categories: investing
 permalink: are-potentially-lesser-returns-from-bonds-still-worth-it-in-todays-market
 imgUrl: /assets/img/performance-of-BND.png
-post_decription: Bonds can be a controversial topic for some, and have historically been used as a defensive play for more standard portfolios
+description: Bonds can be a controversial topic for some, and have historically been used as a defensive play for more standard portfolios

+keywords:
+  - bonds
+  - returns
+  - market
 ---

 <img src="/assets/img/performance-of-BND.png" alt="IMG Not Found" width="100%"/>